 Over 20+ years I spent in the B2B sales trenches, I maintained a healthy suspicion of “Marketing”.
 Now that I am the co-founder of a B2B specialist social media agency, I freely confess to a sea change in that attitude.
 This history does help us, though, as we engage similarly predisposed prospects.
 B2B Companies, because of a longer and more complex sales cycle, sometimes find It harder to visualize exactly how these new-fangled concepts like Content Marketing and Social Media fit into the equation.
-This post is an attempt to shed some light on the potential impact of B2B Social Media on the B2B buyer’s journey – and therefore on B2B Sales.
+This post is an attempt to shed some light on the potential impact of B2B Social Media on the B2B buyer’s decision process – and therefore on B2B Sales.

 Let me share the story of a B2B sale I saw at close quarters, that provides some grist for this particular mill.
 A few months ago, we received a call from a mid-sized software technology company with some very specific ideas about their content and social media marketing needs.
 The interaction was unusual on a few counts, one their degree of familiarity with these activities, channels and anticipated impact, second the rush they seemed to be in and lastly in how little time we had to expend in building up our own credentials.
 They insisted on a proposal the very next day, which was discussed and negotiated within a couple of days and we saw a signed contract within a week of the first phone call.
 Great – so a B2B sales cycle that lasted just a week, right?
 Wrong, as it turned out.